sabrinajad/Fully-DevOps-Cycle-GCP-ITI-Graduations-Project/README.md

 ## - Deploy Jenkins (master & slave) on GKE

-## - create a pipeline using Jenkins to build image and push it to docker hub and deploy moviedb web app on GKE the pipeline triggered by GitHub_hook
+## - Create a pipeline using Jenkins to build image and push it to docker hub and deploy moviedb web app on GKE the pipeline triggered by GitHub_hook
 _____________________________________________________________________________________________________________
 ## Building infrastructure IaC on GCP using Terraform to Build The Following :
 * Network